Zilliqa/dev-portal-old/docs/api-websocket.md

 title: Zilliqa Websocket Server (ZWS)
 ---

-This page describes the protocol - between the Zilliqa Websocket Server and the SDK client - for querying subscription and message pushing.
+This page describes the protocol - between the Zilliqa WebSocket Server and the SDK client - for querying subscription and message pushing.

 ## Introduction